Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Analytic Expectations Background

 \subsubsection{Charging Physics \& Magnetic Field Strength}

 We ran tests varying the magnetic field strength $B_{0}$, or equivalently the plasma $\beta$, and magnetic field orientation $\Bangle$ within the box.
-Similarly, as the grain charge is unconstrained, we consider different grain charging mechanisms (collisional vs. photoelectric), and found these parameters to have a negligible effect on the long-term behavior of the instabilities.
+Similarly, as the grain charge is unconstrained, we consider different grain charging mechanisms (collisional vs. photoelectric) and found these parameters to have a negligible effect on the long-term behaviour of the instabilities.
 This is due to two reasons.
-Firstly, this arises naturally within AGN-like environments where lorentz forces are weak relative to the drag force, i.e. $\tau \equiv \ts / \tL \sim \tilde{\phi}_{m} / \tilde{a}_{d}^{1/2} \ll 1$ throughout our parameter space.
-Secondly, the dominant modes in our simulations are in the ``long-wavelength regime'' are only weakly sensitive to magnetic effects as the magnetic pressure and tension provide only second order corrections to what is to leading order a ``collisionless'' or ``pressure-free'' mode \citep{hopkins:2018.mhd.rdi}.
-Therefore, we observe that at early stages of the RDIs' development, amplified magnetic fields, or higher grain charge to mass ratios merely result in density perturbations propagating at slightly different angles $\sim \Bangle$, but the fluid flow retains its general properties.
+Firstly, this arises naturally within AGN-like environments where Lorentz forces are weak relative to the drag force, i.e., $\ts / \tL \sim \tilde{\phi}_{\rm m} / \tilde{a}_{\rm d}^{1/2} \ll 1$ where $\chargeparam \equiv 3\,\initvalupper{ \grainchargeZ }[\grainsizemax] \,e / (4\pi\,c\,(\grainsizemax)^{2}\,\rhobase^{1/2})$ is the dimensionless grain charge parameter, and $\accparam \equiv (3/4)\,(F_{0} \langle Q \rangle_{\rm ext}\, /c )/(\rhobase\,\cs^{2})$ is the dimensionless dust acceleration parameter.
+Secondly, the dominant modes in our simulations are in the ``long-wavelength regime'', and hence, are only weakly sensitive to magnetic effects as the magnetic pressure and tension provide only second-order corrections to what is to leading order a ``collisionless'' or ``pressure-free'' mode \citep{hopkins:2018.mhd.rdi}.
+Therefore, we observe that at early stages of the RDIs' development, amplified magnetic fields, or higher grain charge-to-mass ratios merely result in density perturbations propagating at slightly different angles $\sim \Bangle$, but the fluid flow retains its general properties.
 Further, as the instabilities reach the non-linear stage of their evolution, this propagation angle decreases till the fluid is moving roughly parallel to the vertical acceleration, and we see essentially no effect on the medium.